Perform and record quality control and understand quality assurance systems.

 ASCP certified is highly desirable.

-This full time, 40 hour position is on the midnight shift, the schedule will include rotating weekends and holidays.
+This full time, 40 hour position is on the afternoon shift, the schedule will include rotating weekends and holidays.

 $3000 signing bonus available.